jigish/slate/README.md

 ### Installing Slate ###

-"Slate.app" in build/Release/ is the packaged application.
+build/Release/Slate.app is the packaged application.
 Simply double-click and it will start running.

 ### Configuring Slate ###